mandar-damle/HDM-documentation/pages/01.HDM Documentation/01.introduction/default.md

 The HDM product binaries can be used on
 * VMware Cloud Director
-* VMware Cloud Service for IBM (Cloud Director and VCS)
+* VMware Cloud Director service
-* VMC on AWS
+* VMware on AWS

 ## HDM Migrations